SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/fastly.md

 ## Collect Logs for Fastly

-This page has instructions for setting up log collection for the Fastly app.
+This section has instructions for setting up log collection for the Fastly app.

 ### Step 1: Configure collector and source